ekohl/foreman-howto/README.rst

 manager will also be the recursing DNS server.

-For this tutorial I'm going to assume a plain CentOS 6 install with EPEL, but it should be easily apply to Debian as well.
+For this tutorial I'm going to assume a plain CentOS 6 install with EPEL, but it should be easily applied to Debian as well.

 It should be noted that foreman-installer_ is still very much in development and things are going to change.